open-telemetry/oteps/text/0121-config-service.md

   opentelemetry.proto.resource.v1.Resource resource = 1;

   // Optional.
 The value of ConfigResponse.fingerprint for the last configuration
-  // a resource received that was successfully applied. bytes last_known_fingerprint = 2;
+  // that the caller received and successfully applied. bytes last_known_fingerprint = 2;
 }
 ```